jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 before 26 December 2001.
-(c) Subtransmission Assets transferred to TRANSCO shall be operated and maintained by TRANSCO or its Buyer or Concessionaire, until their disposal to Qualified Distribution Utilities.
+(c) Subtransmission Assets transferred to TRANSCO shall be operated and maintained by TRANSCO or its Buyer or Concessionaire, until their disposal to Qualified DUs.
 Section 3.
 Corporate Powers of the TRANSCO.
 As a corporate entity, TRANSCO shall have the following corporate powers:
 (a) To have continuous succession under its corporate name until